Doctor Atomic: Subsequent productions

 In June 2007 this production made its European première at De Nederlandse Opera in Amsterdam.
 It then opened in December 2007 at the Lyric Opera of Chicago, again directed by Sellars, with Finley and Owens reprising their roles.
 Adams and Sellars made "some significant changes" to the opera and production in response to feedback from the San Francisco, Amsterdam, and Chicago productions.

 A new production of the opera, directed by the film director Penny Woolcock and conducted by Alan Gilbert, was performed at the Metropolitan Opera in New York in October 2008 and was part of the Metropolitan Opera Live in HD series on November 8, 2008.
 The assistant conductor for this production was also Donato Cabrera.
 The HD video of the production was later televised nationally on PBS as well, in the Great Performances at the Met series in December 2008.
 On January 17, 2009, the Met production of the opera was heard on NPR as part of the Saturday afternoon Metropolitan Opera radio broadcasts.
 Penny Woolcock's production was restaged by the English National Opera in London, February 25 to March 20, 2009, with Gerald Finley reprising his portrayal of the lead.
-The 2008 Met production was streamed online on June 23 and December 8, 2020.
+The 2008 Met production was streamed online without charge on June 23 and December 8, 2020.
+In July 2023 the opera was performed in an abandoned train warehouse in Utrecht as part of a science and music festival.
+The performance has the support of both the composer and the librettist.